ggranum/cli-annotations/README.md

 CLI Annotations is a misnomer.
 The project started as "just" an extension of the excellent JOptSimple.
 And it was good.
 Parsing the command line straight into an annotated POJO was pretty slick, all by itself.

-But, eventually, all applications evolves to <strike>send mail</strike> become a web-app.
+But, eventually, all applications evolves to <del>send mail</del> become a web-app.
 Which means configuring from a resource property file, or perhaps just a property file in the startup directory.
 So cli-annotations has evolved to read properties files.
 With just one more annotation and a few lines of code you can switch from reading configuration off the command line to reading configuration from one or more properties files.